 Today is Visit Your Relatives Day!
 It is also my wedding anniversary…a special time that brings back lots of memories of our connections to our family and friends.

-Visit Your Relatives Day is intended to give us the opportunity to get closer to our relatives, and to strengthen family ties and relationships, or at least it is a good day to look at the months coming up and start to plan how you are going to ensure that you keep that special connection strong.
+Visit Your Relatives Day is intended to give us the opportunity to get closer to our relatives, stay connected to family and friends, and to strengthen family ties and relationships, or at least it is a good day to look at the months coming up and start to plan how you are going to ensure that you keep that special connection strong.

 Families can provide the support system needed to get us through the hardest of times and they are there to celebrate and create memories during important life milestones.